 Practice the art of listening.
 Don’t just wait for your turn to speak.
 Observe and remember what people say and, more importantly, what they do.
 Listening actually makes your voice stronger.

 Or “money can’t buy happiness.”
 Something said only by people who have it.
-Okay, maybe it is true that money can’t buy pure inner joy or core contentment, but it can certainly help with providing comfort, opportunity, mobility, and ease worry.
+Okay, maybe it is true that money can’t buy pure inner joy or core contentment, but it can certainly help with providing comfort, ease worry, opportunity, and mobility.
 Have a healthy relationship with obtaining, saving, and spending money.
 Guard against greed, it is money’s ugly side effect.

 Another saying, “all men [sic] are created equal,” sounds nice, but it isn’t true.
 We are not all born into places, situations, and families of privilege.
 Good for those who are.
 This doesn’t make them any more special or better than anyone else.

 In many ways, you are privileged.
 Use your privilege for good.
 But because of your innate skin color, or the fact that you have two dads, you will encounter bias, prejudice, and vitriol.
 Other people’s prideful ignorance will shock you.
 And some will even demand that you respect and tolerate their bigotry.
 You do not need to tolerate bullies, brutes, liars, hypocrites, and other willfully intolerant haters.
 Educate and advocate when you can.
 We have much work to do when it comes to social justice, gender equality, and economic fairness.
 You know right from wrong.
 Use that as your guide.